ftsrg-retelab/base/README.md

 __Even bold if you want__

-I make some changes to this file just so the pull request might work
+I make some editing to this line for this the merge conflict excercise no. 4.2. after that im commiting.